-To be more quantitative, in Fig.~\ref{fig:AccuracyTimevsN}, we consider ensembles of independent random points drawn from the configuration space of collections of Hertzian disks with $N \in \left[ 8; 4096\right]$.
-In panel $(a)$, we report the accuracy, \textit{i.e.} the fraction of points that are mapped to the right minimum, against $N$ across methods, with the ground truth given by low-tolerance CVODE ($\texttt{rtol} = 10^{-14}$, see SM~\cite{supp}).
-The points reported for CVODE are obtained using a tolerance ten times looser than the ground truth reference~\cite{supp}, showing that it retains high accuracy.
-While FIRE and L-BFGS are relatively accurate for $(N-1)d \lesssim 10$~\cite{Asenjo2013}, their accuracies fall exponentially with $N$ (dashed lines), dropping near zero for $N \gtrsim 64$.
-Thus, for systems with more than a few tens of particles, optimizers practically \textit{never} map a point in configurational space to the right basin of attraction.
+Quantitatively, in Fig.~\ref{fig:AccuracyTimevsN}, we consider independent random points drawn from the configuration spaces of collections of Hertzian disks with $N \in \left[ 8; 4096\right]$.
+Panel $(a)$ shows the accuracy, \textit{i.e.} the fraction of points that are mapped to the right minimum, against $N$ across methods, with the ground truth given by low-tolerance CVODE ($\texttt{rtol} = 10^{-14}$, see SM Sec.~1~\cite{supp}).
+The CVODE values are obtained using a looser tolerance, $\texttt{rtol} = 10^{-13}$, showing that it retains high accuracy.
+While FIRE and L-BFGS are relatively accurate for $D \lesssim 10$~\cite{Asenjo2013}, their accuracies fall exponentially with $N$ (dashed lines).
+For systems with $N \gtrsim N_0 \approx64$, optimizers practically \textit{never} map a point in configurational space to the right basin of attraction.
+Furthermore, $N_0$ goes down as $\phi$ decreases, see SM Sec.~3.F~\cite{supp}.
+We also check in SM Sec.~3.D~\cite{supp} that the implementation of L-BFGS provided in the broadly used GMIN library~\cite{GMIN} yields qualitatively similar results for accuracy.
 We also test an adaptive Gradient Descent algorithm~\cite{Charbonneau2023,supp} with 2 choices of the parameter $\epsilon$ that sets the stepsize.
-If $\epsilon$ is fixed (GD), accuracy also falls (like a stretched exponential), and approaches zero for $N > 128$ for the $\epsilon$ used in Ref.~\onlinecite{Charbonneau2023}.
-We also show that $\epsilon$ may be set at each $N$ to achieve $98\%$ accuracy (GD98)---at a significant time cost.
-This is shown in panel $(b)$, where we plot the corresponding wall times against $N$, in log-log scale.
-While CVODE is slower than FIRE and L-BFGS ($\mathcal{O}(N^{5/2})$ vs. $\mathcal{O}(N^{3/2})$), it achieves computation times much smaller than GD98 with better accuracy (CVODE times are comparable to GD ones).
-To complete this picture, we show in Fig.~\ref{fig:AccuracyTimevsN}$(c)-(f)$ slices obtained like in Fig.~\ref{fig:LandscapeSlices}, but this time at $N = 128$, where the accuracies of FIRE and L-BFGS are essentially zero.
+If $\epsilon$ is fixed (GD), accuracy also falls (like a stretched exponential), and approaches zero for $N > 128$ for the $\epsilon$ used in Ref.~\cite{Charbonneau2023}.
+If now $\epsilon$ is set at each $N$ to achieve $98\%$ accuracy (GD98), it comes at a significant time cost.
+This is shown in panel $(b)$, where we plot the corresponding wall times against $N$.
+While CVODE is slower than FIRE and L-BFGS ($\mathcal{O}(N^{5/2})$ vs. $\mathcal{O}(N^{3/2})$), it achieves computation times much smaller than GD98 (and comparable to GD ones) with better accuracy.
+In Fig.~\ref{fig:AccuracyTimevsN}$(c)-(f)$, we show slices obtained like Fig.~\ref{fig:LandscapeSlices}, but this time at $N = 128$, where the accuracies of FIRE and L-BFGS are essentially zero.
 These slices reveal a much starker contrast between methods than Fig.~\ref{fig:LandscapeSlices}, as FIRE and L-BFGS turn the whole landscape into an unrecognizable collection of confetti-like, largely disconnected basins.
 In fact, \textit{not a single pixel} of the slices obtained with these optimizers falls into the right basin.
 The GD slice still looks reasonably smooth, but displays large regions of incorrectly tagged basins.
-Note the timescales involved in CVODE, that reach \textit{minutes per minimization} in the systems we consider: quenches in Fig.~\ref{fig:AccuracyTimevsN}$(c)$ took 3 weeks of CPU time, \textit{vs.} 3 hours for Fig.~\ref{fig:AccuracyTimevsN}$(e)$.